initbrain/btsmapper/README.md

 *   **Installation ($: user, #: root):**

-    We have developed our own installer.
+    We have included our own installation wizard.
     It require the installation of the following dependencies:

         # apt-get install git python-setuptools python-pip